sxhilx/blogster/README.md

 This file is created in such a way that, whenever I want to change the backend service, all I have to do is make changes in this file.

-Similarly like auth.js i created conf.js where i defined different methodes like, create, update, delete and get posts, i also made use of appwrite queries to select posts with only active status, i also creted file servies and methodes to upload, delete and preview files.
+Similarly like auth.js i created conf.js where i defined different methodes like, create, update, delete and get posts, i also made use of appwrite queries to select posts with only active status, i also created file servies and methodes to upload, delete and preview files.

+Today, I started by creating two components: Login and Sign Up.
+In the Login component, I used the useForm hook from react-hook-form.
+This hook returns two objects: register and handleSubmit.
+The handleSubmit function is used in the onSubmit method of the form, which takes another method I created called login.

+The login method is an async arrow function where I used the login method from my authService class (powered by Appwrite).
+It takes the data collected by handleSubmit from all the input fields in the form.
+After getting the user data, I dispatched it into the store and then used useNavigate to redirect the user to the Home page.

+One important syntax I learned for useForm is that in the input fields, I need to spread the register object and provide it with a key along with another object for any validation requirements.

+I repeated this exact same process for the Sign Up component.